ACDguide/BigData/BigData/platforms.md

 In Australia, there is a vast quantity of climate and related datasets hosted at the [National Computational Infrastructure](https://nci.org.au/) (NCI) High Performance Computing (HPC) facility located at the Australian National University in Canberra.
 As such, much of our documentation assumes use of this system, but this page covers a few options and notes about various systems people might work on.

-The datasets hosted on NCI maybe centrally managed, e.g. by NCI (CMIP, ERA5) or the community (precipitation data, other reanalyses).
-An interface to help researchers idenitfy what climate data is available and where is under development. *This sentence in particular won't age well, but I'm reluctant to link to NCI's geonetwork here and InvenioRDM isn't ready to go yet.
-Maybe we should just leave it out completely and add it in later when Invenio launches?*
+The datasets hosted on NCI may be centrally managed, e.g. by NCI (CMIP, ERA5) or the community (precipitation data, other reanalyses).
+An interface to help researchers identify what climate data is available and where is under development.

 ## NCI Gadi HPC